 Buddhist Shaolin monks believed the lions mane powder improved their concentration and allowed them to cultivate “Qi”, the spiritual power.
 These compounds may have been the reason why this mushroom gained notoriety for improving memory and focus.

-Lion’s Mane, also referred to as the gift of nature to your nervous system It is believed to provide you with strong nerves and the capacity to recall as the Lion.
-While science is at the beginning of its development regarding this super-mushroom, it has already shown numerous therapeutic benefits for the peripheral and central nervous systems.
-These comprise mild cognitive impairment as well as anxiety, dementia, depression, recovery from stroke peripheral neuropathy, as well as parkinson’s disease.
+Lion’s Mane, also referred to as Nature’s Gift to Your Nervous System, has long been believed to provide strong nerves and the memory of being the Lion.
+While science is only just beginning to understand this super-mushroom, studies have already demonstrated numerous therapeutic benefits for both peripheral and central nervous systems – from mild cognitive impairment and anxiety, dementia to depression, stroke recovery peripheral neuropathy to parkinson’s disease.

-The fungus that looks alien has taken on the traits of being mysterious and esoteric located in Japan.
-The fungi was named for one of one of the most fascinating Buddhist sects in Asia.
-The Yamabushi Buddhist monks called the Lion’s Mane ‘Yamabushitake’ after it.
-It translates to “those who rest high up” and is a reflection of the distinctive beauty and isolation of this particular mushroom.
-The Yamabushi wandering ascetics from the Shugendo spiritual Buddhist tradition, reside in Japan’s mountains.
-The Yamabushi’s ornamental clothing, known as”suzukake” is another example “suzukake” is a different example.
-The long strand of fur is reminiscent of the Lion’s Mane.
-The Lion’s Mane is a traditional food consumed by Chinese as well as Japanese for many centuries.
-But, the fungi were only recently brought to Europe and America.
+A strange, alien-looking fungus found in Japan has taken on the characteristics of being mysterious and esoteric.
+It was named for one of Asia’s most captivating Buddhist sects – Yamabushi Buddhist monks called it ‘Yamabushitake’ after them.
+Its name translates to “those who rest high up”, reflecting the unique beauty and solitude of this particular mushroom.
+The Yamabushi wandering ascetics from Japan’s mountains belong to the Shugendo spiritual Buddhist tradition.
+Yamabushi’s ornamental clothing, known as”suzukake,” offers another example.
+This long strand of fur resembles the Lion’s Mane which has been consumed for centuries in both China and Japan but recently brought to Europe and America.

-The mushroom is commonly consumed as a food.
-It is also utilized in Japan as well as China to treat ailments.
+The mushroom is commonly consumed as food and in Japan and China to treat ailments.